Shea Stadium: Baseball

 On October 3, 2004, it was the venue for the last game in the history of the Montreal Expos, and the Mets won 8–1.
-Montreal's major league story ended where it had started 35 years earlier: at Shea Stadium.
+Montreal's major league history had also started at Shea Stadium, 35 years earlier.
 The following year, the Expos relocated to Washington, D.C., and became the Nationals.

 The last game played at Shea Stadium was a 4–2 loss to the Florida Marlins on September 28, 2008.
 However, the Mets were in the thick of the playoff chase until the last day.
-A win would have meant another game for Shea as the Mets were scheduled to play the Milwaukee Brewers in a one-game playoff for the National League Wild Card berth.
+A win would have meant another game at Shea as the Mets were scheduled to play the Milwaukee Brewers in a one-game playoff for the National League Wild Card berth.
 Following the game, there was a "Shea Goodbye" tribute in which many players from the Mets' glory years entered the stadium and touched home plate one final time so that fans could pay their last respects to the players and the stadium the Mets called home for 45 years.
 The ceremony ended with Tom Seaver throwing a final pitch to Mike Piazza; then, as the Beatles' "In My Life" played on the stadium speakers, the two former Met stars walked out of the centerfield gate and closed it behind them, followed by a display of blue and orange fireworks set to Fanfare for the Common Man.

 A panoramic view of Shea Stadium from the upper deck behind home plate before a baseball game in 2008.
 The construction of Citi Field is visible beyond the outfield wall.

 Three National League Division Series were played at Shea Stadium.
 The Mets won all three, and never lost a Division Series game at Shea.